Open-Community-Building/community.hooks/meetups-at-dezernat16.md

 2025-01-27: We need a description of how to get to the Seminarraum for people who have no clue about Dezernat 16.
 Any volunteers?

-Current Status: Looking for participants and a way to sustain the shared organisation.
-We use this document here to work on this.
+Current Status: We are ready for the first meeting today.
+Some announcements are still necessary, but it is looking great!
+Thanks for all the support from our community!